avatar-kaleb/kalebmckelvey-site/content/blog-posts/06-17-2018/index.md

 For my initial migration and site launch, I decided to start with the main content and pages, then move on to blog posts.

 I only have ~30 posts from the past, so I'll gradually be moving them over one at a time.

+This will require some tinkering with Gatsby and Netlify CMS (or Contentful), so more to come here!

 ### New Pages